ChildMindInstitute/mindlogger-backend/docs/deploy.rst

 A simple example of running Girder with ``uwsgi`` instead of CherryPy's built in HTTP server would be::

-  uwsgi --lazy --http :8080 --module girder.wsgi --check-static `python -c "import sys; print(sys.prefix)"`/share/girder
+  uwsgi --lazy --http :8080 --module girderformindlogger.wsgi --check-static `python -c "import sys; print(sys.prefix)"`/share/girderformindlogger

 .. seealso::